PandamanJs/Master-fees/replit.md

 ## Recent Changes

-- July 30, 2025: Implemented interactive dashboard easter eggs with panda reactions
+- July 30, 2025: Completely removed dark mode, mascot features, and easter eggs
-  - Added comprehensive easter egg system with 11 clickable zones
-  - Integrated framer-motion for smooth panda reaction animations
-  - Created DashboardEasterEggs component with global click tracking
-  - Added DashboardPreviewEnhanced component with detailed interactive dashboard
-  - Features include: click counter, Konami code support, discovery progress tracking
-  - Special rewards when all easter eggs are found
+  - Removed ThemeProvider, ThemeToggle, MascotGuide, and DashboardEasterEggs components
+  - Cleaned up all dark mode classes from navigation, features, about, contact, and footer
-  - Enhanced hero section with scaled dashboard preview
+  - Simplified hero section with basic platform preview mockup
-  - Added custom CSS animations for easter egg effects
+  - Updated testimonials section to match new design with "Join our Exclusive test program"
+  - Implemented new design with dark gradient background and white content card
+  - Added device mockups (mobile and desktop) to showcase platform features
+  - Streamlined application to light mode only with professional appearance

 ## Changelog

 Changelog:
 - July 01, 2025.
 Initial setup
 - July 30, 2025.
-Added interactive dashboard easter eggs with panda reactions
+Removed dark mode, mascot features, and easter eggs; implemented new testimonials design